 - 2.5 Members of the Council have corporate responsibility for ensuring that the Arts Council complies with statutory or administrative requirements for the use of public funds.
-Other important corporate responsibilities include: - establishing the Arts Council's overall strategic direction and management within the policy and resources framework agreed with the Welsh Government; - overseeing the production of a Corporate Plan, incorporating the requirements of the Welsh Government.
-The Corporate Plan, is a key element in the responsibilities of Council Members, and is referred to in the Framework document; - ensuring that public funds which for this purpose should be taken to include all forms of receipts from fees, charges and other sources - are safeguarded; and that at all times the body conducts itself as efficiently, effectively and economically as possible, with full regard to the relevant statutory provisions; - overseeing the publication of the Annual Report and Accounts, which must give a full account of the use of public funds, and ensuring that these are prepared in accordance with the Accounts Direction issued by the Welsh Government and such other guidance as may be issued, from time to time, by the Welsh Government and the Treasury.
-The
+Other important corporate responsibilities include: - ensuring that high standards of corporate governance are observed at all times; - establishing our overall strategic direction and management, within the policy and resources framework agreed with the Welsh Government; - overseeing the production of a Corporate Plan, incorporating the requirements of the Welsh Government.
+The Corporate Plan is a key responsibility of Council Members, and is referred to in the Framework document; - ensuring that public funds which for this purpose should be taken to include all forms of receipts from fees, charges and other sources are safeguarded; - ensuring that at all times we conduct ourselves as efficiently, effectively and economically as possible, meeting all relevant statutory requirements; - overseeing the publication of the Annual Report and Accounts these must give a full account of our use of public funds, and ensure that they are prepared in accordance with Accounts Directions issued by the Welsh and UK Governments and any other relevant guidance issued from time to time.

-Framework document sets out further details on producing the Annual Report;
+The Framework document sets out further details on producing the Annual Report;

-- ensuring that the Code of Practice on Access to Government Information is implemented through Section 4 of this Code of Best Practice; - ensuring that high standards of corporate governance are observed at all times; - overseeing the delivery of planned results by monitoring performance against agreed strategic directions and targets; - ensuring that the Arts Council, in reaching decisions, takes any guidance issued by the Welsh Government into account; - ensuring that the Arts Council does not act beyond its powers.
-It must remain within the limits of its Royal Charter, and act within the requirements of charity law and the terms and conditions of the Welsh Government's grant in aid; and it must act in accordance with any other conditions relating to the use of public funds; - overseeing the arrangement for the delegation of responsibilities to Committees, National Advisers and members of staff; - ensuring that the Arts Council complies with all relevant employment legislation and that it employs suitably qualified staff who will discharge their responsibilities in accordance with the high standards expected of public service staff; - ensuring that both members and staff have access to appropriate expert advice and training; - ensuring that the procedures for the recruitment and management of staff provide for appointment and advancement on merit on the basis of equal opportunities for all applicants and staff.
-In filling senior staff appointments, the Arts Council should satisfy itself that an adequate field of qualified candidates is considered and that open competition is used in all but exceptional circumstances; - appointing, with the approval of the designated Minister of the Arts Council's Welsh Government sponsor department, a Chief Executive and monitoring the performance of the Chief Executive; - pro-actively tackling issues of equality of opportunity and promoting diversity in all of the Arts Council's work;
+- ensuring that the Code of Practice on Access to Government Information is implemented through our publication arrangements and the requirements of UK General Data Protection Regulations and Freedom of Information Act; - overseeing the delivery of planned results by monitoring performance against agreed strategic directions and targets; - ensuring that we take any guidance issued by the Welsh Government into account when making decisions; - ensuring that we do not act beyond our powers.
+We must, at all times, act within: - our Royal Charter; - the requirements of charity law; - the terms and conditions of the Welsh Government's grant in aid; and - any other relevant conditions relating to the use of public funds; - overseeing the arrangement for the delegation of responsibilities to Committees, Arts Associates and members of staff; - ensuring that we comply with all relevant employment legislation and employ suitably qualified staff who will undertake their responsibilities in accordance with the high standards expected of public service staff; - ensuring that both members and staff have access to appropriate expert advice and training; - ensuring that the procedures for the recruitment and management of staff promote equal opportunities for all applicants and staff.
+For senior staff appointments, an adequate field of qualified candidates is considered and open competition is used in all but exceptional circumstances; - appointing, with the approval of the designated Minister of the Arts Council's Welsh Government sponsor department, a Chief Executive and monitoring the performance of the Chief Executive;

-- ensuring that the Arts Council operates a Welsh Language Policy that promotes policies and practices in accordance with legally defined Welsh Language Measures and Standards; - ensuring that the Arts Council makes a positive contribution to the Wellbeing agenda and operates sound environmental policies and practices in accordance with the Well-Being of Future Generations Act. - 2.6 Further information on the role of members of Council is contained in the Framework document. - 2.7 The Arts Council of Wales is established as a corporate body under Royal Charter.
-It follows that if judgement is made against us any financial settlement would normally be met out of Arts Council funds rather than from the personal assets of individual Council Members (but see paragraph 2.17 below).
+- pro-actively tackling issues of equality of opportunity and promoting diversity and inclusivity in all of our work; - ensuring that we operate a Welsh Language Policy that promotes policies and practices in accordance with legally defined Welsh Language Measures and Standards; - ensuring that we promote and reflect Well-being principles and operate sound environmental policies and practices in accordance with the Well-Being of Future Generations Act. - 2.6 The Arts Council of Wales is established as a corporate body under Royal Charter.
+If judgement is made against us, any financial settlement would normally be met out of Arts Council funds rather than from the personal assets of individual Council Members (but see paragraph 2.16 below).